eteohx/Kaggle_RealOrNot/README.md

 # Kaggle_RealOrNot Submission

+* Pre-processed Twitter tweets
-Words were represented as GloVe vectors and an SVM model was trained to classify whether a tweet represented a real disaster or not.
+* Represented words as GloVe vectors
+* Train an SVM model was to predict whether a tweet represented a real disaster or not.

 ## Resources